Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/3d-final-prototype.md

 </p>
 <br><img align="left" src="Photos/cad-compartment.png" alt="Annotated hexagonal face of cooler" width="300"/>
 We then looked at making the compartments.
 Taking inspiration from the original design meant to slot in to the ribs, and adapting it to work with our shape.
 The inner and outer curvatures were 110 and 170mm, and instead of clips, we used small receses in the outer face of the carousel so that the compartme could be next to each other.
 To ensure the compartments stay securely in the carousel, small divets for magnets would be put in the base of the compartment and the carousel so that they can snap back in place.
-Due to time constraints, we were not able to prototype this, but it would not be hard to make.
+Due to time constraints, we were not able to prototype this, but it would not be hard to add.
 The compartment is designed to be very easy to manufacture, and very easy to produce.
 The entire shape is faceted, and the top handle is flat and so the entire piece could be made with a single 2-part injection mould.
-The handle has a number recessed into it for vaccine tracking, however thiw would nto be feasible in a real production run, so it could instead be printed on, or printed on the outer shell.
+The handle also has a number recessed into it for vaccine tracking, however this would not be feasible in a real production run, so it could instead be printed on the top, or printed on the outer shell.
+This would be somethine else that kitty would look at.